 Gochugaru (Korean chili pepper flakes) is a finely ground, vibrant red chili pepper.
 It usually comes in one pound or larger bags.
 Unfortunately, regular chili pepper flakes is not a good substitute for gochugaru.

-Korean salted shrimp are sold in jars.
+Sauejeot (Korean salted shrimp) are sold in jars.
 Ground or finely chopped salted shrimp gives the kimchi a slightly umami flavor.
 If it cannot be found in your area, a tablespoon of fish sauce may be used as a substitute.

 The recipe below was adapted from the cookbook Discovering Korean Cuisine.

-- 1 tbsp ground salted shrimp or fish sauce
+- 1 tbsp Korean salted shrimp / sauejeot (minced) or fish sauce

-- Peel radish and cut into ¾" cubes.
+- Peel radish and cut into ¾ inch cubes.
 Put in a large bowl, sprinkled with salt and sugar.
 Mix well and leave at room temperature for about 4 hours.

 - In a small pot, add ½ cup (120ml) water with 2 tablespoon glutinous rice flour.
 Keep stirring as the water heats up and the mixture thickens.
 When it reaches pancake batter consistency, turn off heat.
 Set aside to cool.